Make Your Gradebook Student-Friendly

 Communicate gradebook setup clearly

-Make running totals clear and accurate
+Communicate running totals clearly and accurately

-Rename the course grade in the gradebook
+Rename the course total grade

-Make running total grade visible
+Make the running total grade visible

-Exclude empty grades from running total grade calculation
+Exclude empty grades from the running total

 Conclusion